project-codeflare/mlbatch/CODEFLARE.md

 stack for managing AI/ML workloads on Kubernetes and its workload dispatcher [MCAD](https://github.com/project-codeflare/multi-cluster-app-dispatcher).

-Like MCAD, MLBatch is designed to queue workloads and dispatch them over time, accounting for quotas, priorities, and precedence.
+Like MCAD, MLBatch is designed to queue workloads and admit them for execution over time, accounting for quotas, priorities, and precedence.
 MLBatch relies on [AppWrappers](https://github.com/project-codeflare/appwrapper) to bundle together all the components of a workloads such as pods, PyTorch jobs, Ray jobs,